Read the testimonials

 - Generic information on the training centre

-- Agreement and committment from the Mentor and Department director/Supervisor
+- Agreement and commitment from the Mentor and Department director/Supervisor

 - Certificate of attendance to at least one EAPCI Congress (EuroPCR and/or PCR London Valves) during the 24 months of interventional cardiology training

 Not complying with the below regulations will result in the logbook being returned to the candidate for modification and as such, delay the grading process.

 - The application must be submitted in English.
 Any document in local language must be accompanied by an English translation.

 - The application must not include any patient data, in order to comply with GDPR regulations.